If you’re on Pinterest, I’d love it if you could use that button above! Thanks now let’s make some Cheesy Baked Vidalia Dip 🙂

 At any given point in all of our lives, there are just as many things to be grateful for as there are to complain about.
 One of the greatest verses applies to this, although it was not the original intent.
 “Seek and ye shall find.”
 So basically, what I’m saying here is that if we are finding things to be grateful for, that shows the state of our heart and the decision in our mind of what we want to look for.
 If someone is finding only things to complain about, that is clearly a result of what they are seeking.
 While one person may say “Oh, this water doesn’t taste good.”
 Another looks and says “Oh how wonderful!
 We have water!”
 While one looks at a plate of food and says “What a wonderful plate of food!
 What a bounty, how blessed we are!” another may look and say “There aren’t enough vegetables on that plate.
 It looks boring.”

-While this has always been the way of mankind since the very beginning, it’s multiplied countless times over with our ready access to each other’s thoughts through social media and the internet.
+While this has always been the way of mankind since the very beginning, it’s multiplied countless times over with our ready access to each other’s thoughts through social media and everything on the internet.
 Where we used to only have to hear complaining and negativity from those we worked with or interacted with throughout the day, now we add in a few hundred of our nearest and dearest friends, family, coworkers, and facebook pages and our cup runneth over and maketh a pond of debris each and every day.

 It gets to be too much for the best of us at times, and certainly does for me.